 During business hours, employees are expected to present a clean and neat appearance and to dress according to the requirements of their positions.
 Employees who appear for work inappropriately dressed will be sent home and directed to return in proper attire.
-Under such circumstances, employees will not be compensated for the time away from work unless accrued vacation or compensatory time is used. , and will not be eligible to use or apply other paid time off.
+Under such circumstances, employees will not be compensated for the time away from work unless accrued vacation or compensatory time is used.

-Consult the supervisor or department director if there are questions what constitutes appropriate attire.
+Consult the supervisor or Department Director if there are questions what constitutes appropriate attire.